mrnorman/YAKL/README.md

   * The `operator(T *data)` function defaults to copying the result of the reduction to a host scalar value
   * The user can also use the `deviceReduce(T *data)` function to store the result into a device scalar location

 The YAKL API is similar to Kokkos.
 It is simplified in many ways to make adding multiple hardware backends easier.
-Yet, YAKL's increased simplicity allows it to do some things other frameworks cannot such as provide Fortran interoperability, lighter weight exposure of atomics, handling of host-to-device and device-to-host transfers, and easier interoperability with external libraries such as MPI and I/O libraries.
+Yet, YAKL's increased simplicity allows it to do some things that some other frameworks cannot such as provide Fortran interoperability, lighter weight exposure of atomics, handling of host-to-device and device-to-host transfers, and easier interoperability with external libraries such as MPI and I/O libraries.

 YAKL currently has backends for CPUs, Nvidia GPUs, and AMD GPUs.